keboola/connection-docs/overview/tutorial/write/gooddata.md

 there are some changes due to the fundamental differences in both platforms.
 The GoodData platform uses the concept of
 [Logical Models](https://help.gooddata.com/display/doc/Tutorial+-+Creating+Your+First+Data+Model)
-where multiple tables are loaded into the GoodData platform together with their logical connection model (schema).
+where multiple tables are loaded into the platform together with their logical connection model (schema).
 KBC will assist you in creating the model.

 ## Prepare Data for Writer